 - If they progress or not

 - How they can get better

-Bottom Line: People have a lot of control over these variables, which is what is awesome about where we are currently with the state of autoimmune disease.
+Bottom Line: The truth is, though, people have a lot of control over these variables.
+That’s what is awesome about where we are currently with the state of autoimmune disease.

 At the very same time, and in my honest opinion, many practitioners are using these terms way too lightly.
 Instead, the term “autoimmune disease” gets passed around without being given the same comprehensive vetting.